AzureDevOps3/duffney.github.io/_drafts/2017-09-04-UsingDscCompositeResources.md

 ```

-After running the code above you should see the same folder structure as shown below in the tree output screenshot.
+After running the code above, you should see the same folder structure as shown below in the tree output screenshot.

 ![tree](/images/posts/UsingDscCompositeResources/tree.png "tree")

 You've now got a composite resource, but it won't do anything because we've not added any logic into the composite resources themselves.
 The composite resource I created for the web server baseline is called WebServerBaseline.
 To update that resource I have to edit the WebServerBaseline.schema.psm1.
-When you open it the code should look like this.
+When you open it the code should look like the configuration shown below.

 ```powershell
 Configuration WebServerBaseline